 Newest Met Livan Hernandez was 13-11 with an ERA greater than 6 in 2008.
 That's an extremely high ERA for someone with a winning record.
 Some might say he was a man of good fortune.
 I'll say he's a man of good Fortunato.
 Three pitchers have ERA of higher than 10, yet had winning records in a season for the Mets.
 Atop the list is Bartolome Fortunato, who was 1-0 with a 27.00 ERA in 2006.
 Fortunato's season consisted of two appearances.
 In the first, on May 6 against the Braves, he yielded a run in 1 2/3 innings, and thanks to a Jorge Julio save (!), and a key two-run double by Kaz Matsui, got the win in a 6-5 triumph.
 The next day, Fortunato wasn't so lucky.
 He drew the role of mop-up man, surrendering eight runs in 1 1/3 innings, in Jose Lima's 13-3 loss to the Braves.
 He hasn't pitched in the majors since.
 Next on the list is Mike Matthews, who was 1-0 with a 10.80 ERA in 2005.
-His win came on April 14, with a fine inning in relief of Victor Zambrano, a
+His win came on April 14, with a fine inning in relief of Victor Zambrano, as hi

 A blog devoted to cataloguing New York Mets walk-offs and other trivia.
 For those unaware of the definition of walk-off just replace the term with the words "game-ending" and you should have a much better understanding of the phrase.